-And, you know, somehow someone who always agrees with you likes your posts.
+And somehow someone who always agrees with you likes your posts.
 That should be worth 1000000th of a point.
-But if someone who usually thinks you're an idiot thinks you've made a pretty good point, that should be worth a hundred points, right?
+But if someone who usually thinks you're an idiot thinks you've made a pretty good point, that should be worth a hundred points.
 You should get lots of gold stars for that.
-And I'm not sure if that would help, but it would be worth trying, but in terms of stereotypes, right?
-So let's look at how algorithms, including algorithms based on machine learning are being used now in the criminal justice system, because here it's for better or worse, the most fundamental assumption in all of machine learning and most, almost all of artificial intelligence is that the data you have not seen yet is going to look like the data that you already have seen.
+And I'm not sure if that would help, but it would be worth trying.
+But in terms of stereotypes, let's look at how algorithms, including algorithms based on machine learning are being used now in the criminal justice system, because here it's for better or worse.
+The most fundamental assumption in all of machine learning and most, almost all of artificial intelligence is that the data you have not seen yet is going to look like the data that you already have seen.

 Cris Moore (25m 34s):

 The way machine learning works is you have training data stuff where you know the right answer data from the past or whatever.
-And you train your algorithm on that until it gets most of those answers, right?
+And you train your algorithm on that until it gets most of those answers right.
 And then you show it the test data and see how well it does on that.
-Well, now imagine that your training data comes from criminal records in the past about who was arrested and whether when they were released, they were arrested again for committing another crime and well, so an algorithm which looks at your criminal record and which based on that makes a recommendation to a judge about how you should be treated.
+Well, now imagine that your training data comes from criminal records in the past about who was arrested and whether when they were released, they were arrested again for committing another crime.
+So an algorithm which looks at your criminal record and which based on that makes a recommendation to a judge about how you should be treated.

 Cris Moore (26m 15s):

-For instance, let's say you have not, you've been arrested, but you haven't had your trial yet.
-You haven't actually most crime, most arrests don't go all the way to trial, but you have not yet been found guilty of this crime.
-Right.
+For instance, let's say you have been arrested, but you haven't had your trial yet.
+Actually most arrests don't go all the way to trial, but you have not yet been found guilty of this crime.
 And in our society, you're innocent until proven guilty.
 So do we let you go or do we detain you in the meantime?
-And to be fair, if you were found standing over your victim with a bloody ax, you know, maybe we ought to detain you.
-Maybe there's strong evidence that you would be a terrible danger.
-If we released you.
+And to be fair, if you were found standing over your victim with a bloody ax, maybe we ought to detain you.
+Maybe there's strong evidence that you would be a terrible danger if we released you.
 On the other hand in the United States, there are an enormous number of people who are sitting in local jails who have not yet been found guilty of the crime for which they've been arrested.